zackhanni/soundslikesoma/_blogs/philadelphia-rnb-recording-studios.md

 ## Modern RnB Music Production

 With modern computers and music applications, anyone with a phone can call themselves a music producer.
-It is much faster and simpler to combine premade melodies, that are automatically in the correct key, with programs like Garageband - free to install on any Apple phone or laptop.
+It is much faster and simpler to combine premade melodies, that are automatically in the correct key, with programs like GarageBand - free to install on any Apple phone or laptop.
 Heavy sampling of older melodies, riffs, and RnB lyrics from classics of old are becoming commonplace, and bring back a nostalgic feel with a modern twist.
-Synthesizers and beat sampling techniques are still growing and creeping into every genre so it is no surprise that we hear them in today's modern **RnB music**.
+Synthesizers and beat sampling techniques are still growing and creeping into every genre, so it is no surprise that we hear them in today's modern **RnB music**.

 Some argue that classic **RnB recordings** of past generations have a certain swing and soulful emotion in the live instrumentation.
 Live bands and backup players clearly contributed to the final production.
 Today we have computer generated, highly repetitive, and autotuned melodies that sound, well… different.
-I will let you, dear reader, decide who wins the new-school vs old-school competition as I don't believe it is fair for anyone to gatekeep what good RnB music is, even if the genre has changed to feature much stronger hip-hop, rap-singing, and electronic elements.
+I will let you, dear reader, decide who wins the new-school vs old-school competition as I don't believe it is fair for anyone to gate keep what good RnB music is, even if the genre has changed to feature much stronger hip-hop, rap-singing, and electronic elements.

 <img src="/images/blogs/rnb-music-recording-drummer.webp" loading="lazy" title="RnB music recording with a drummer" alt="RnB music recording with a drummer" />